tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/StudentGuide.md

 <details><summary>What are consensus algorithms?</summary>

 Consensus algorithms in blockchain are methods to allow the network to reach agreement (consensus!) on whether a block can be trusted and thus added to the chain.
 Because blockchains are decentralized, no one person can be trusted to make this decision, so concensus algorithms are used.
-There are multiple types:
+These algorithms typically use some type of collateral structure to determine trustworthiness.
+The three main types are:

-Proof of Authority
+- Proof of Authority
+  - This algorithm deviates somewhat from the decentralized nature of blockchains in that there are designated entities that validate the blocks.
+PoA is almost always used for test networks and not for production.
+  - With this algorithm, the entities put their reputation on the line as collateral and must typically be voted in.
-Proof of Work
+- Proof of Work
+  - Used by Bitcoin and many other well known Blockchains, *Proof of Work* was the first concensus algorithm, and is where the term *mining* originated.
+  - To malicously attack a blockchain using *PoW*, one would need to use 51% of the computational power that the network uses.
+This strongly disincentivizes attacking the network.
+  - With this algorithm, the entities put their computational resources on the line as collateral.
-Proof of Stake
+- Proof of Stake

-Proof of Capacity - It uses free hard drive space as a contribution to the network.

-Proof of Burn -- This algorithm "burns" or making some amount of coins un-spendable to act as a stake to the network.
+  - Developed as alternative to the resource consuming *PoW* algorithm, this method validates blocks based on a monetized stake in the network.
+  - To malicously attack a blockchain using *PoS*, one would need to hold 51% of the monetary power that the network holds.
+This strongly disincentivizes attacking the network.
+  - With this algorithm, the entities put their cryptocurrency on the line as collateral.

 </details>
 <details><summary>What 'puzzle' is the Proof of Work algorithm solving?</summary>